isofit/isofit/docs/source/custom/installation.rst

 The Ray_ package, which is a unified framework for scaling AI and Python applications, is currently not available for MacOS on conda-forge.
 Furthermore, the Ray conda package is maintained by the community, not the Ray team.
-While using a conda environment, please install Ray from PyPi using pip:
+While using a mamba or conda environment, please install Ray from PyPi using pip:

 .. code-block:: bash